 We have served families from as close as Southern New Jersey, and as far as all other states and 39 foreign countries.

 Fortunately, many patients do not require hospitalization; nearly 70% of the children reside in the House with their families while going back and forth to the hospital for treatment during the day.

 In 1998 we built our home in its current location in the heart of Camden.
 Our four-story brick building includes 25 comfortable bedrooms with private baths, a tranquil garden, convenient kitchen, large dining room, living room with fireplace, TV lounges, laundry rooms, and internet access for parents to keep in touch with other family members and to do research on their child’s condition.

 This is a child-focused facility with well-equipped playrooms, a basketball hoop, teen room, video games, and a decorative theme reminiscent of the Jersey shore, complete with fish tanks and whimsical artwork.
-The bedrooms each have a unique theme, such as Sesame Street, Nascar, Dr. Seuss, Legos and sports teams.
+The bedrooms each have a unique theme, such as Campbell Soup Vegetable Garden, Nascar, Avengers, Legos and sports teams.